Meet Love Island Winter 2020 contestant Paige Turley - Britain's Got Talent star who used to date Lewis Capaldi

 She is also the ex-girlfriend of pop superstar Lewis Capaldi, having dated him for about a year when she was 17 or 18.
 She says that their relationship ended really amicably and the pair are still friends.

-Things had been fraught between Paige and Ollie for the last few days in the villa – but she has now been left in the lurch after Ollie decided to quit the show after three days.
+Things had been fraught between Paige and Ollie for the last few days in the villa – but she was been left in the lurch after Ollie decided to quit the show after three days.

-Love Island execs have not yet said what will happen to Paige, but based on previous series, it is likely she will become single.
+She became single on Love Island and was in danger of leaving when the recoupling came about.

 The last series of Love Island saw Sherif Lanre removed from the villa for breaking rules on Day Nine.
 Sherif’s exit left Anna Vakili single, which meant that she was at risk of being dumped from the villa during the recoupling.
 However, Anna and other single girl Maura were invited to go on dates with new boys Jordan Hames and Tom Walker instead.